 Beware Suspicious Bids:

 Proper moving estimates are a key differentiator between rogue operators and legitimate long-distance movers.
-A legitimate interstate mover should take a full survey of all of your belongings and ask important questions about your planning, packing and delivery.
-Be critical of the details and perform some due diligence research and you’ll spot a scam long before you fall victim to one.
+A legitimate interstate mover should take a full survey of all of your belongings and ask important questions about your planning, packing delivery and delivery dates.
+If your mover does not ask questions or go over the details of your move you may be a victim of an upcoming moving scam.

 1) The Low-Ball Bid